HL7/ccda-on-fhir/input/includes/CF_medication_example.md

 <img src="CF_medication_example.png" />

-An illustrative example with higlighting is shown above  based on the consensus of mapping and guidance.
+An illustrative example with highlighting is shown above  based on the consensus of mapping and guidance.
 Not all possible elements in CDA or FHIR may be represented.
 To access the content for the above example, click on the links below.